dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 </CascadingAuthenticationState>
 ```

-The `AuthorizeRouteView` will route navigations to the correct component, but only if the user is authorized.
+The `AuthorizeRouteView` will route navigation to the correct component, but only if the user is authorized.
 If the user is not authorized, the `NotAuthorized` content is displayed.
 You can also specify content to display while the `AuthorizeRouteView` is determining if the user is authorized.

 Now when you try to navigate to the checkout page while signed out, you see the `NotAuthorized` content we setup in *App.razor*.